procrastinate-org/procrastinate/docs/howto/production/migrations.md

 $ procrastinate schema --migrations-path /home/me/my_venv/lib/python3.x/lib/site-packages/procrastinate/sql/migrations
 ```
-It's your responsibility to keep track of what migrations have been applied yet or not.
+It's your responsibility to keep track of which migrations have been applied yet
-Thankfully, the names of procrastinate migrations should help you: they follow a
+or not.
+Thankfully, the names of procrastinate migrations should help you: they
-certain pattern:
+follow a specific pattern:

 ```
 xx.yy.zz_ab_very_short_description_of_the_migration.sql